ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 References counting
 -------------------

-To make sure that we don't accidently change another object by automatically setting `inplace=True`, we need to use reference counting.
+To make sure that we don't accidentally change another object by automatically setting `inplace=True`, we need to use reference counting.

-Basically we should only have 2 references to our source object:
+Basically, we should only have 2 references to our source object:

 {% highlight python %}